Matcha's popularity has seen a huge uptick lately. You've probably heard of this powdered green tea by now, but have you tried it yet?

 What Is Matcha, Exactly?

-Don't just lob matcha in the green tea bucket, because it's so much more than that!
-Matcha is a type of high quality Japanese green tea that's been steamed, dried, and ground into a fine powder.
+Don't just lob matcha in the green tea bucket — it's so much more than that!
+Matcha is a type of high-quality Japanese green tea that's been steamed, dried, and ground into a fine powder.
 While other types of green tea can be grown in many parts of the world, matcha is unique to Japan.

 Matcha has a unique taste.
-When made well, it has a smooth blend of bitter and sweet, fragrant flavors with the characteristic greeness associated with green tea.
+When made well, it has a smooth blend of bitter and sweet, fragrant flavors with the characteristic greenness associated with green tea.

 Buying and Storing Matcha

 While the main places to find good matcha powder used to be reserved for tea shops and the internet, it's becoming more and more widely available.
 Look for matcha at Japanese markets, organic markets, and grocery stores like Whole Foods.
-If it's not in your local market just yet, give it a little more time, and there's a good chance it will show up.
+If it's not in your local market just yet, give it a little more time — there's a good chance it will show up soon.

 Store matcha powder in the refrigerator in a sealed, airtight container.
 Once opened, matcha is best used within a few weeks.